-The development will include the installation of public and private utilities to support the building.
-The building will tie into the existing water distribution system and the existing wastewater collection system.
+The development will include the installation of public and private utilities.
+The development will tie into the existing water distribution system and the existing wastewater collection system to provide service to the two buildings.
 Natural gas, electrical, telephone and cable service will be provided.
-The storm water management system for the proposed development will consist of a constructed wetland to store and treat all the impervious area on the site.